 “If I have seen a little further it is by standing on the shoulders of giants.” – Isaac Newton

 Storytelling Meets Technology

 As history progressed, humans took and improved upon the stories written by the generations before them.
 The ways and types, along with the manner of telling stories became numerous.
 Shakespeare captured the imagination of the masses with his plays.
 In 1556 the first newspaper was published in Venice, covering the economic, political and military happenings of the time.
 Improvements in printing press technology and the spread of community theater allowed a wider circulation of stories and ideas.
-Then the 20th century arrived bringing radio, movies and TV.
+Then the 20th century arrived bringing the radio, movies, and TV.
 These media opened up a whole new world of ways to tell and share stories, removing any barriers that lack of education and an inability to read previously put forth.
 Then, of course, came the Internet and the digital age of storytelling and idea sharing.

-While the complexity, styles, manners and themes have changed over history, storytelling has been around since the first prehistoric humans were able to point and grunt.
-Whether they’re creating a culture and unifying a nation, or lulling a child to sleep, never underestimate the power of a well told story.
+While the complexity, styles, manners, and themes have changed over history, storytelling has been around since the first prehistoric humans were able to point and grunt.
+Whether they’re creating a culture and unifying a nation or lulling a child to sleep, never underestimate the power of a well-told story.